Andrei Glavina: Biography

 Andrei Glavina was born on 30 November 1881 in the village of Frascati-Susgnevizza (now Šušnjevica), at the moment part of the municipality of Bogliuno (now Boljun).
-Teodor Burada, a Romanian ethnographer and folklorist that visited the region of Ćićarija to study the Istro-Romanian language, meet the 12-year-old Glavina in 1893.
-He was convinced that he could save the fates of the Istro-Romanians, so, with the permission of his parents, Teodor took Glavina to Romania to study in the University of Iași.
+Teodor Burada, a Romanian ethnographer and folklorist that visited the region of Ćićarija to study the Istro-Romanian language, met the 12-year-old Glavina in 1893.
+He was convinced that he could save the fate of the Istro-Romanians, so, with the permission of his parents, Teodor took Glavina to Romania to study in the University of Iași.
 He passed his studies even after not going to school for a while.
 At the beginning of the 20th century, Glavina returned to Istria as a qualified teacher of the Romanian and Italian languages to teach at secondary schools, first in Parenzo (now Poreč) and then in Santa Domenica d'Albona (now Sveta Nedelja), where he remained until 1918.

 In 1905, he published the first book written entirely in the Istro-Romanian language alongside the Romanian historian Constantin Diculescu, Calindaru lu rumeri din Istrie, in which Istro-Romanian popular words, proverbs and stories are compiled.
 Later, in 1920, he published the historical-political text I romeni dell'Istria and L'educazione nazionale, a magazine about the bilingual education of the Italian-Romanian schools.
 His last works were collected in Promemoria e lettere by his spouse, Fiorella Zagabria.

 Glavina died on 9 February 1925 due to tuberculosis in a hospital in Pula.